Lucid Dream Books

 Can anything beat that moment when you take your dream books sledging for the very first time?
 Dream Therapy lit up like a Christmas sparkler, the rainbow on Dreamrunner glowed against the snow, and although there was a tense moment when Sleep Monsters nearly fell off the sledge, all five books had a wonderful time (and yes, snow does make me get rather silly).

-Dream Therapy comes out on April 1st 2018 in the US & Canada as “Mindful Dreaming”
+Dream Therapy came out in April 2018 in the US & Canada as “Mindful Dreaming”

 Breathing in Colour